flaskevann/patterns-examples/README.md

 Every commonly used pattern and principle is to be studied and learned by creating and documenting a working example implementation.
 This implementation can then easily be looked up again later if something suddenly becomes unclear.

-I'm mostly doing this for myself, but anybody interested can use the examples and also contribute if they want to.
+I'm mostly doing this for myself, but anybody interested can of course use the examples and or contribute if they want to.

 ## License